FIWARE-Middleware/KIARA/doc/specification/Middleware_IDL_Specification.rst

 All members of aggregated types have an integral member ID that uniquely identifies them within their defining type.
-Because OMG IDL 3.5 has no native syntax for expressing this information, IDs by default are defined implicitly based on the members’ relative declaration order.
+Because OMG IDL 3.5 has no native syntax for expressing this information, IDs by default are defined implicitly based on the members' relative declaration order.
 The first member (which, in a union type, is the discriminator) has ID 0, the second ID 1, the third ID 2, and so on.